Monday, September 29, 2025

 August 15th, 2025 - The 80th Anniversary of VJ Day

-I'm ashamed to admit, that I was a bit slow remembering that today is the commemoration of the 80th anniversary of VJ Day.1
+I'm ashamed to admit it, but I was a bit slow remembering that today is the commemoration of the 80th anniversary of VJ Day.1

 I imagine my Mum, in particular, would have had something to say about that, both as an ex-service woman (post war), but also because one of her aunts was later married to a man who had been a rubber planter, and who, I believe, spent much of the war imprisoned in Changi Prison, on Singapore.